sgauthamr2001/MNIST_picoRV32/mnist_integrated/README.md

-# MNIST Neural Network run on interaced accelerator
+# MNIST Neural Network run on interfaced accelerator

 This is a integrated peripheral code for the course project of EE2003 at IIT Madras.